MasterprojectRK/Hi-cGAN/README.md

 Synopsis: `python training.py [parameters and options]`
 Parameters / Options:
-* --trainmatrices, -tm [required]
-Hi-C matrices for training.
-Must be in cooler format.
-Use this option multiple times to specify more than one matrix (e.g. `-tm matrix1.cool -tm matrix2.cool`).
-First matrix belongs to first training chromatin feature path and so on, see below.
-* --trainChroms, -tchroms [required]
-Chromosomes for training.
-Specify without leading "chr" and separated by spaces, e.g. "1 3 5 11".
-These chromosomes must be present in all train matrices.
-* --trainChromPaths, -tcp [required]
-Path where chromatin features for training reside.
-The program will look for bigwig files in this folder, subfolders are not considered.
-Specify one trainChromPath for each training matrix, in the desired order, see above.
-Note that the chromatin features for training and prediction must have the same names.
-* --valMatrices, -vm, [required]
-Hi-C matrices for validation.
-Must be in cooler format.
-Use this option multiple times to specify more than one matrix.
-* --valChroms, -vchroms [required]
-Same as trainChroms, just for validation
-* --valChromPaths, -vcp [required]
-Same as trainChromPaths, just for validation
-* --windowsize, -ws [required]
-Windowsize in bins for submatrices in sliding window approach.
-64, 128 and 256 are supported.
-If the matrix has a bin size of 5kbp, then a windowsize of 64  corresponds to an actual windowsize of 64*5kbp = 320kbp
-Default: 64.
-* --outfolder, -o [required]
-Folder where output will be stored.
-Must be writable and have several 100s of MB of free storage space.
-* --epochs, -ep [required]
-Number of epochs for training.
-* --batchsize, -bs [required]
-Batch size for training.
-Choose integer between 1 and 256.
-Mind the memory limits of your GPU; in a test environment with 15GB GPU memory, batchsizes 32,4,2 were safely within limits for windowsizes 64,128,256, respectively.
-* --lossWeightPixel, -lwp
-Loss weight for the L1 or L2 loss in the generator.
-Floating point value, default: 100.
-* --lossWeightDisc, -lwd
-loss weight for the discriminator error, floating point value, default: 0.5
-* --lossTypePixel, -ltp
-Type of per-pixel loss to use for the generator; choose from L1 (mean abs. error) or L2 (mean squared error).
-Default: L1.
-* --lossWeightTv, -lwt
-loss weight for Total-Variation-loss of generator; higher value - more smoothing.
-Default: 1e-10.
-* --lossWeightAdv, -lwa
-loss weight for adversarial loss in the generator.
-Default: 1.0
-* --learningRateGen, -lrg
-Learning rate for the Adam optimizer of the Generator.
-Default: 2e-5.
-* --learningRateDisc, -lrd
-Learning rate for the Adam optimizer of the Discriminator.
-Default: 1e-6
-* --beta1, -b1
-beta1 parameter for the Adam optimizers (Generator and Discriminator).
-Default 0.5.
-* --flipsamples, -fs
-Flip training matrices and chromatin features (data augmentation).
-Default: False.
-* --embeddingType, -emb
-Type of embedding to use for generator and discriminator.
-Choose from 'CNN' (convolutional neural network), 'DNN' (dense neural network by [Farré et al.](https://doi.org/10.1186/s12859-018-2286-z)), or 'mixed' (Generator - CNN, Discriminator - DNN).
-Default: CNN
-* --pretrainedIntroModel, -ptm
-Undocumented, developer use only.
-* --figuretype, -ft
-Figure type for all plots, choose from png, pdf, svg.
-Default: png.
-* --recordsize, -rs
-Approx. size (number of samples) of the tfRecords used in the data pipeline for training.
-Can be tweaked to balance the load between RAM / GPU / CPU.
-Default: 2000.
-* --plotFrequency, -pfreq
-Update and save loss over epoch plots after this number of epochs
+- --trainmatrices | -tm
+  - required
+  - Hi-C matrices for training
+  - must be in cooler format
+  - use this option multiple times to specify more than one matrix (e.g. `-tm matrix1.cool -tm matrix2.cool`)
+  - first matrix belongs to first training chromatin feature path and so on, see below
+- --trainChroms | -tchroms
+  - required
+  - chromosomes for training
+  - specify without leading "chr" and separated by spaces, e.g. "1 3 5 11"
+  - these chromosomes must be present in all train matrices
+- --trainChromPaths | -tcp
+  - required
+  - path where chromatin features for training reside
+  - program will look for bigwig files in this folder, subfolders are not considered
+  - file extension must be "bigwig", "bigWig" or "bw"
+  - specify one trainChromPath for each training matrix, in the desired order
+  - chromatin features for training and prediction must have the same base names
+- --valMatrices | -vm
+  - required
+  - Hi-C matrices for validation
+  - must be in cooler format.
+  - use this option multiple times to specify more than one matrix
+- --valChroms | -vchroms
+  - required
+  - same as trainChroms, just for validation
+- --valChromPaths | -vcp
+  - required
+  - same as trainChromPaths, just for validation
+- --windowsize | -ws
+  - required
+  - window size in bins for submatrices in sliding window approach
+  - choose from 64, 128, 256
+  - default: 64
+  - choose reasonable value according to matrix bin size
+  - if the matrix has a bin size of 5kbp, then a windowsize of 64 corresponds to an actual windowsize of 64*5kbp = 320kbp
+- --outfolder | -o
+  - required
+  - folder where output will be stored
+  - must be writable and have several 100s of MB of free storage space
+- --epochs | -ep
+  - required
+  - number of epochs for training
+- --batchsize | -bs
+  - required
+  - batch size for training
+  - integer between 1 and 256
+  - default: 32
+  - mind the memory limits of your GPU
+  - in a test environment with 15GB GPU memory, batchsizes 32,4,2 were safely within limits for windowsizes 64,128,256, respectively
+- --lossWeightPixel | -lwp
+  - optional
+  - loss weight for the L1 or L2 loss in the generator
+  - float >= 1e-10
+  - default: 100.0
+- --lossWeightDisc | -lwd
+  - optional
+  - loss weight for the discriminator error
+  - float >= 1e-10
+  - default: 0.5
+- --lossTypePixel | -ltp
+  - optional
+  - type of per-pixel loss to use for the generator
+  - choose from "L1" (mean abs. error) or "L2" (mean squared error)
+  - default: L1
+- --lossWeightTv | -lwt
+  - optional
+  - loss weight for Total-Variation-loss of generator
+  - float >= 0.0
+  - default: 1e-10
+  - higher value - more smoothing
+- --lossWeightAdv | -lwa
+  - optional
+  - loss weight for adversarial loss in the generator
+  - float >= 1e-10
+  - default: 1.0
+- --learningRateGen | -lrg
+  - optional
+  - learning rate for the Adam optimizer of the generator
+  - float in 1e-10...1.0
+  - default: 2e-5
+- --learningRateDisc | -lrd
+  - optional
+  - learning rate for the Adam optimizer of the discriminator
+  - float in 1e-10...1.0
+  - default: 1e-6
+- --beta1 | -b1
+  - optional
+  - beta1 parameter for the Adam optimizers (generator and discriminator)
+  - float in 1e-2...1.0
+  - default 0.5.
+- --flipsamples | -fs
+  - optional
+  - flip training matrices and chromatin features (data augmentation)
+  - boolean
+  - default: False
+- --embeddingType | -emb
+  - optional
+  - type of embedding to use for generator and discriminator
+  - choose from 'CNN' (convolutional neural network), 'DNN' (dense neural network by [Farré et al.](https://doi.org/10.1186/s12859-018-2286-z)), or 'mixed' (Generator - CNN, Discriminator - DNN)
+  - default: CNN
+  - CNN is recommended
+- --pretrainedIntroModel | -ptm
+  - optional
+  - undocumented, developer use only
+- --figuretype | -ft
+  - optional
+  - figure type for all plots
+  - choose from png, pdf, svg
+  - default: png
+- --recordsize | -rs
+  - optional
+  - approx. size (number of samples) of the tfRecords used in the data pipeline for training
+  - can be tweaked to balance the load between RAM / GPU / CPU
+  - integer >= 10
+  - default: 2000
+- --plotFrequency | -pfreq
+  - optional
+  - update and save loss over epoch plots after this number of epochs
+  - integer >= 1
+  - default: 10

 Returns:
 * The following files will be stored in the chosen output path (option `-o`)